QuantEcon/python-lecture-sandpit.myst/lectures/ar1_bayes.md

 plt.tight_layout()
 ```

-Now we shall use  Bayes law to construct a posterior distribution, conditioning on the initial value of $y_0$.
+Now we shall use  Bayes' law to construct a posterior distribution, conditioning on the initial value of $y_0$.

 (Later we'll assume that $y_0$ is drawn from the stationary distribution, but not now.)